 So, what’s the cause of this disparity?
 Is it age, education, job roles, or perhaps hours worked?

-Spoiler alert: even when we controlled for all of the above, the wage gap was still obvious.
+Spoiler alert: even when we isolated each of the above, the wage gap was still obvious.

 The vast majority of digital nomads are either Millennials or Gen-Xers, with only about 13% over age 55, and there isn’t a great deal of difference in the age breakdown, by percentage, between men and women.